 Vermont.
 It is 956 feet long with a maximum height of 58 feet, and consists of the integral powerhouse with a sluice gate block section that is about 356 feet long, and a concrete overflow spillway section about 600 feet long.
 The maximum dam height is 58 feet.
 The impoundment extends upstream 26 miles from the dam and has a usable storage capacity of 18,300 acre-feet at an eight-foot drawdown from the normal full pond at elevation 220.1 feet msl, a surface area of approximately 2,550 acres at full pond and a drainage area of 6,266 mi2.
 The powerhouse is integral to the dam and contains ten turbine/generators with an authorized installed capacity of 32.4-MW which generated an average of 136,583 MWh annually from 2000 - 2011.
-The generating units consist of two 2.5-MW vertical Francis turbines with an approximate per unit hydraulic capacity of 1,465 cfs at 35 feet of head, four 4-MW vertical Kaplan turbines with an approximate per unit hydraulic states with an approximate
+The generating units consist of two 2.5-MW vertical Francis turbines with an approximate per unit hydraulic capacity of 1,465 cfs, two 2.5-MW vertical Francis turbines with an approximate per unit hydraulic capacity of 1,465 cfs at 35 feet of head, four 4-MW vertical Kaplan turbines with an approximate per unit hydraulic capacity of 2,035 cfs at 34 feet of head.

-The project is operated as a load-following or peaking hydroelectric project, with a capability to utilize 18,300 acre-feet of storage (an 8-foot drawdown) for generation purposes.15 During generation, downstream flows can vary between the required minimum flow of 1,250 cfs16 and the facility's approximate full hydraulic capacity of 17,100 cfs.
-During periods of sustained high flows,17 project generation is continuous and peaking operations are ceased.
+The project is operated as a load-following or peaking hydroelectric project, with a capability to utilize 18,300 acre-feet of storage (an 8-foot drawdown) for generation purposes.
+During generation, downstream flows can vary between the required minimum flow of 1,250 cfs16 and the facility's approximate full hydraulic capacity of 17,100 cfs.
+During periods of sustained high flows, project generation is continuous and peaking operations are ceased.
 The Vernon Project operations are coordinated with other TransCanada hydroelectric generating facilities on the Connecticut River, taking into consideration variations in demand for electricity as well as natural flow variations.